 Since 1989, the Dutch Postcode Lottery has been raising funds to support organizations working for a fairer, greener world.
 Fifty percent of its proceeds go to charity.
-The organization has become the Netherlands' biggest charity lottery, supporting 89 causes.
-Since its foundation, the Dutch Postcode Lottery has dispensed almost EUR 4 billion to its beneficiaries.
+The organization has become the Netherlands' biggest charity lottery, supporting almost 100 causes.
+In 2015, the Dutch Postcode Lottery dispensed a record amount of EUR 312 million to its beneficiaries.

 World Press Photo receives support from the Dutch Postcode Lottery and is sponsored worldwide by Canon.

 World Press Photo organizes the leading international contest in visual journalism.
 The foundation is committed to supporting and advancing high standards in photojournalism and documentary storytelling worldwide.
 Its aim is to generate wide public interest in and appreciation for the work of photographers and other visual journalists, and for the free exchange of information.
 Activities include organizing annual photojournalism and multimedia contests and global exhibition tours.
 The programs of the World Press Photo Academy strive to stimulate high-quality visual journalism through educational programs, grants and a variety of publications.
 World Press Photo is an independent non-profit organization with its office in Amsterdam, the Netherlands, where it was founded in 1955.